glennkmitchell/architecture-center/docs/microservices/interservice-communication.md

 - How will you version the APIs and data schemas?
 - If you choose a protocol like gRPC, you may need a protocol translation layer between the public API and the back end.
 A gateway can perform that function.

 Our recommendation is to choose REST over HTTP as a baseline, unless you need the performance of a binary protocol.
-Advantages of REST over HTTP include:

-- It requires no special libraries.
-- It is the most decoupled option, because callers do not need a client stub to communicate with the service.
-- It can be used by browser clients, so you don’t need protocol translation between the client and the backend.
+REST over HTTP include requires no special libraries.
+It creates minimal coupling, because callers don't need a client stub to communicate with the service.
+Finally,it's compatible with browser clients, so you don’t need protocol translation between the client and the backend.
+However, if you choose this option, you should do performance and load testing early in the development process, to validate whether it is performant for your scenario.